What do A and T mean in MBTI personality test? Complete analysis of the differences in personality between T and A

 • Care very much about other people's feelings

-• Good at listening and empathizing
+• Good at listening and empathy

-3. Personal development
+3. Personal Development

-• Have a strong desire for progress
+• Have a strong desire to make progress

-• Less satisfied with one’s achievements
+• Less satisfied with your achievements

-The essential characteristics of Type A personality
+The essential characteristics of type A personality

-Life manifestations of Type A personality
+Life expression of type A personality

 1. Workplace performance